hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 * `app.version` - equal to the `${app.version}` key.
 * `app.revision` - equal to the `${app.revision}` key.
 * `app.vendor` - equal to the `${app.vendor}` key.

+If you include [the client enhancements config from the standard library](../stdlib/jvm-clients.md), you also get:

 * `jna.nosys` - set to false, which makes JNA work in the packaged environment.
 * `picocli.ansi` - set to `tty`, to make sure PicoCLI always uses colors even on Windows.
+* `java.net.useSystemProxies` - set to true, to make the JVM use the system HTTP proxy settings.

 **`app.jvm.options`** A list of arguments to pass to the JVM on startup.
 Useful for configuring max heap size and system properties, amongst other things.
 Within JVM options the `&&` token is special and will be replaced at startup with the path to the directory where the app's root input files are stored (there may be other files in there as well).

+**`app.jvm.$machine.options`** JVM options that apply only to the given machine.
+Just like in input specs, `$machine` can be replaced with the following machine IDs.
+The option keys are arranged in a hierarchy, so options can be added at whatever level of precision is required.
+Remember that these are lists and should be added to using `app.jvm.windows.options += "-XX:Whatever"` syntax, or you can append a list by writing `app.jvm.windows.options = ${app.jvm.windows.options} [ "-XX:One", "-XX:Two" ]`.

+* `app.jvm.{windows,mac,linux}.options` - OS specific JVM options for every CPU.
+* `app.jvm.{windows,mac,linux}.{amd64,aarch64}[.{glibc,muslc}]` - OS, CPU and C library specific options.

 !!! warning
-    * Watch out for accidental mis-use of HOCON syntax when writing something like `jvm-arguments = [ --one --two ]`.
+    * Watch out for accidental mis-use of HOCON syntax when writing something like `constant-app-arguments = [ --one --two ]`.
 This creates a _single_ argument containing "--one --two" which is unlikely to be what you want.
-Instead write `jvm-arguments = [ --one, --two ]` or put each argument on a separate line.
+Instead, write `constant-app-arguments = [ --one, --two ]` or put each argument on a separate line.
 Conveyor will warn you if you seem to be doing this.

 !!! important
     When a JVM app is signed on macOS or Windows the JVM attach mechanism is disabled using the `-XX:+DisableAttachMechanism` flag.
 That's because the attach mechanism allows any local user to overwrite the app's code in memory without needing to alter files on disk, thus defeating code signing.